wizardoftrap/EV-Charging-Station-Location-Optimization/readme.md

 x=Number of charging stations at each locations<br />
 y=Number of charging points at each stations<br />

+## For more detailed explanation access file named TP.pdf

 ## How to Run the Project

 ### Installation